Members seek clarity on booster dose as LS debates Covid pandemic | Politics

 Gaurav Gogoi of the Congress charged the government with ignoring various warnings leading to shortage of bed, oxygen and ventilators during the second wave.

-The second wave has resulted in the hardship for poor as many of them have lost jobs, he said.

-Instead of supporting them, he said, the government robbed them by increasing prices of LPG cylinder, petrol and diesel.
+Instead of supporting the poor, he said, the government has increased fuel prices.

 AIMIM chief Asaduddin Owaisi accused the Modi government of being unprepared for the second wave of COVID-19.